vaibhavsagar/website/blog/dag-toolkit.md

 DAGs in this way happens surprisingly frequently.
 Consider a build process where inputs and outputs are nodes and their relationships are directed edges.
-The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that they depend on, which implies a reverse topological sort.
+The presence of an SCC with more than one vertex indicates a cyclic dependency, and dependencies need to be built before the nodes that depend on them, which implies a reverse topological sort.
 This generalises to dataflow programming, where loops need to be identified (and usually eliminated).
 I like to think of this algorithm as an all-in-one DAG toolkit.